willGraham01/PiranhasHalfyord/scenes/07-infiltrating-the-hideout.md

 If all of the above fail, have Carlton pretend to offer a bribe to the party in exchange for their silence.
 Whilst he is "negotiating" with the party, have Fordem initiate combat by taking an action, then roll initiative.

-If the party accepts Carlton's deal, Groubun **looses** FIXME suspicion points (meaning the party may potentially have time to apprehend him).
+If the party accepts Carlton's deal, Groubun **looses** 2 suspicion points (meaning the party may potentially have time to apprehend him).
 These points should be given back to his total if the party attacks Carlton (or otherwise goes back on their word) after making a deal to get the information Carlton offered.

 ### Encounter Information